 - The reinforcement is never touched by a machine, whatever may be the reason for core cutting, and core cutting is usually used.

-- For making precise circular cuts for creating holes of required diameters Core Cutting is used with core drilling rod is fitted with diamond pieces at the drilling end.
+- For making precise circular cuts for creating holes of required diameters Core Cutting is used with a core drilling rod fitted with diamond pieces at the drilling end.

-- For both horizontal and vertical hole, the core cutting machine can be used.
+- For both horizontal and vertical holes, the core cutting machine can be used.

 Parts Of Core Cutter Machine

 - Electrical Motor

 - Gear Box

 - Spindle &

 Dewatering pumps are centrifugal pumps installed below the groundwater level to take out water for water bodies and, this is performed to lower the water level and maintain the same level.

 An example of dewatering pumps would be using it in underground mining, where water penetrating the adits is then pumped up to the surface.